cloud-ca/go-cloudca/README.md

 # go-cloudca

-Cloud.ca client for the Go programming language
+A cloud.ca client for the Go programming language

 # How to use